This post may contain Affiliate Links. Read my full disclosure for more info

 The weld tool combines one or more shapes into one, taking on the color of the shape that is in the back.
 This is useful if you are using multiple shapes to create a different object that is a single color.
 If you want to create a cloud, you can overlap multiple circles on top of each other until they take the shape of a cloud and then weld together to create just one image.

 Use the weld tool to slice multiple layers at once.
 The slice tool only allows you to cut a single layer at a time.
 To slice multiple layers together, weld the objects together.
-The objects won’t be able to be undone so make sure to duplicate the layers if you will need the original objects.
+You can’t undo this so make sure to duplicate the layers if you will need the original objects.

 If you want your design to cut like it shows on the screen, you will need to attach the items together.
 Otherwise, your Cricut Machine will automatically place all items on the screen to use the least amount of vinyl.
 If you are creating a multi-color project, only attach objects using the same vinyl together.
 To attach, hold down shift, select all the items you want attached together and click attach.